kubernetes-sigs/cloud-provider-equinix-metal/README.md

 Loadbalancing is enabled as follows.

-1. If the environment variable `METAL_LB` is set, read that.
+1. If the environment variable `METAL_LOAD_BALANCER` is set, read that.
 Else...
 1. If the config file has a key named `loadbalancer`, read that.
 Else...
 1. Load balancing is disabled.